cleodora-forecasting/cleodora/website/content/docs/comparison.md

   questions](https://www.metaculus.com/help/faq/#question-private) come very
   close to what Cleodora does and even allow you to share those questions with other users, which is currently not possible with Cleodora.
+* Metaculus question types can only be binary (yes/no), numeric range or date range, whereas Cleodora allows you to specify as many outcomes per forecast as you want.

 ## PredictionBook